W14. Unrestricted Computation

 2. Definitions

-- Terminal symbol: A symbol that may appear in final generated strings and is not rewritten further.
+consisting of nonterminals, terminals, production rules, and a start symbol. - Terminal symbol: A symbol that may appear in final generated strings and is not rewritten further.

 - Nonterminal symbol: A temporary grammar symbol that can be rewritten using production rules.

-- Derivation: A sequence of rewriting steps starting from \(S\) and ending, if successful, in a terminal string.
+that replaces an occurrence of by during a derivation. - Derivation: A sequence of rewriting steps starting from

-- Non-contracting grammar: A grammar in which no production decreases the length of the current sentential form.
+with , except possibly under the standard restriction. - Non-contracting grammar: A grammar in which no production decreases the length of the current sentential form.

-- Linear bounded automaton (LBA): A nondeterministic Turing Machine whose usable tape is bounded by the input region; LBAs recognize exactly the context-sensitive languages.
+and in a rule . - Linear bounded automaton (LBA): A nondeterministic Turing Machine whose usable tape is bounded by the input region; LBAs recognize exactly the context-sensitive languages.

-- Unrestricted grammar: A Type-0 grammar with productions \(\alpha \to \beta\) where \(\alpha\) contains at least one nonterminal and \(\beta\) is arbitrary.
+- Unrestricted grammar: A Type-0 grammar with productions

-- Nondeterministic Turing Machine (NTM): A Turing Machine whose transition function returns a finite set of possible next moves.
+where contains at least one nonterminal and is arbitrary. - Nondeterministic Turing Machine (NTM): A Turing Machine whose transition function returns a finite set of possible next moves.

 - Recursively enumerable language: A language accepted by a Turing Machine; members are eventually accepted, while non-members may cause nontermination.